 Features of the Horizon E701 elliptical trainer include:

 UPDATE: The E701 elliptical from Horizon has been discontinued and is no longer available for sale.
-You can check out the new lineup here:
+You can check out the latest Horizon elliptical reviews here.

 The pros and gym experts are silent regarding the Horizon E701.
 Most of them seem to by-pass this machine in favor of more expensive models by other brands.
 Conversely, many consumers seem to prefer some of Horizon’s less expensive options if they are going to invest in a budget elliptical trainer.